Anuththara93/Chatty/README.md

 **(Ongoing Project)**

 Chatty is a real-time messaging web application designed to facilitate seamless direct communication.
-Developed as a group project by Isini Anuththara and Nimasha Sathsarani, the app aims to deliver an intuitive and responsive user experience while ensuring robust performance and reliability.
+Developed as a project by Isini Anuththara and Nimasha Sathsarani, the app aims to deliver an intuitive and responsive user experience while ensuring robust performance and reliability.

 ## Project Overview